avargaskun/cordova-plugin-color-picker/README.md

 * `title`: The string to show as title of the dialog.
 Defaults to `'Choose color'`
 * `color`: The initial color to pick.
 Defaults to `'#FFFFFF'`
 * `withAlpha`: Whether to display the alpha slider.
 Defaults to `false`
+* `withProgress`: If `true`, the success callback will be invoked every time the user changes color in the picker, otherwise the callback will only be invoked when the picker is dismissed.
+Defaults to `false`

 The result object has the following values:

 * `color`: The color picked by the user.
 If the initial option `withAlpha` was set to `true` the alpha level will be the first 2 hex characters of the string.
 For example, black color with 100% opacity: `'#FF000000'`
+* `dismissed`: If `true` the user has dismissed the dialog, otherwise the dialog is still showing.